-Professional Ethics (School of Analytic Studies and Information Technology) Refugee and Migration Studies (School of Social Science) Women's Studies (School of Arts and Letters) Women's Studies: Theory and Practice (School of Arts and Letters) Advanced Certificates:
+Biblical Studies (School of Arts and Letters) Professional Ethics (School of Analytic Studies and Information Technology) Refugee and Migration Studies (School of Social Science) Women's Studies (School of Arts and Letters) Women's Studies: Theory and Practice (School of Arts and Letters) Advanced Certificates:

-Primary Health Care Nurse Practitioner (School of Nursing) Religious Studies (School of Arts and Letters)
+Primary Health Care Nurse Practitioner (School of Nursing)

 SCHOOL OF ADMINISTRATIVE STUDIES

 Office:

-Room 282 Atkinson, Tel: 416-736-5210, Fax: 416-736-5963 Director:

-Brian Gaber Undergraduate Program Director:

-Peggy Ng The School of Administrative Studies within the Atkinson Faculty of Liberal and Professional Studies at York University offers both full- and part-time degree studies in business.
+Room 282 Atkinson, Tel: 416-736-5210, Fax: 416-736-5963 Director: Brian Gaber Undergraduate Program Director: Peggy Ng The School of Administrative Studies within the Atkinson Faculty of Liberal and Professional Studies at York University offers both full- and part-time degree studies in business.
 Some of the degree programs are available by Internet study as well as by on campus study.
-Degree and Programs offered are: - Bachelor of Administrative Studies Degree (BAS) 90 credits - Honours Bachelor of Administrative Studies Degree (BAS Honours) - 120 credits - Bachelor of Human Resource Management (BHRM) 90 credits - Honours Bachelor of Human Resource Management (BHRM Honours) - 120 credits Bachelor of Administrative Studies Degree Program Requirements BAS:
+Degree and Programs offered are: - Bachelor of Administrative Studies Degree (BAS) 90 credits - Honours Bachelor of Administrative Studies Degree (BAS Honours) - 120 credits - Bachelor of Human Resource Management (BHRM) 90 credits Honours Bachelor of Human Resource Management (BHRM) - Honours) 120 credits - Masters of Human Resources Management (MHRM Fall 2002) Pending Ministerial approval Bachelor of Administrative Studies Degree Program Requirements BAS:

-(a) General Education: 24 General Education credits (see General Education requirements above).
-Note: for the BAS degree, the Modes of Reasoning/Mathematics requirement must be satisfied by completion of AK/MATH 1710 6.0 for those students who have not completed an OAC mathematics course or its equivalent. (b) Major: 48 credits including AK/ADMS 1000 3.0; AK/ADMS 2400 3.0; AK/ADMS 2430 3.0; AK/ADMS 2500 3.0; AK/ADMS 2510 3.0; AK/ADMS 2600 3.0; AK/ADMS 3200 3.0; AK/ADMS 3530 3.0; AK/ADMS 3900 3.0 or AK/ADMS 3920 3.0; AK/ECON 1000 3.0; AK/ECON 1010 3.0; 6 credits in quantitative methods AK/ADMS 3320 3.0 (or AK/ECON 3470 3.0) and AK/ADMS 3330 3.0 (or AK/ECON 3480 3.0) or an equivalent (See Note 3 below); and 9 credits in Administrative Studies at the 3000 level or above.
-For all BAS and BAS Honours students, AK/ADMS 1000 3.0, Introduction to Administrative Studies must be taken prior to any other major course in Administrative Studies, or, concurrently with the first courses taken in the School of Administrative Studies.
-For students with a prior degree, AK/ADMS 1000 3.0 is waived for program requirements and as a prerequisite for Administrative Studies courses. - (c) Electives: At least 18 credits outside Administrative Studies (see Note 2 below). - 2.
-Upper-Level courses: The 90 credits above must include at least 30 credits at the 3000 level or above.
-BAS Specialized Honours:
+(a) General Education: 24 general education credits (see General Education Requirements above).
+Note: for the BAS degree, the modes of reasoning/mathematics requirement must be satisfied by completion of AK/MATH 1710 6.0 for those students who have not completed an OAC mathematics course or its equivalent. (b) Major: 48 credits including AK/ADMS 1000 3.0; AK/ADMS 2400 3.0; AK/ADMS 2430 3.0; AK/ADMS 2500 3.0; AK/ADMS 2510 3.0; AK/ADMS 2600 3.0; AK/ADMS 3200 3.0; AK/ADMS 3530 3.0; AK/ADMS 3900 3.0 or AK/ADMS 3920 3.0; AK/ECON 1000 3.0; AK/ECON 1010 3.0; six credits in management science AK/ADMS 3320 3.0 (or AK/ECON 3470 3.0) and AK/ADMS 3330 3.0 (or AK/ECON 3480 3.0) or an equivalent (See note 3 below); and nine credits in administrative studies at the 3000 level or above.
+For all BAS and BAS (Honours) students, AK/ADMS 1000 3.0, Introduction to Administrative Studies must be taken prior to any other major course in administrative studies, or, concurrently with the first courses taken in the School of Administrative Studies.
+For students with a prior degree, AK/ADMS 1000 3.0 is waived for program requirements and as a prerequisite for administrative studies courses. (c) Electives: At least 18 credits outside Administrative Studies (see note 2 below).
+2. Upper-Level courses: The 90 credits above must include at least 30 credits at the 3000 level or above.
+BAS (Specialized Honours):